SpecializedGeneralist/whatsnew/README.md

 The building blocks of `whatsnew` are **tasks**.
 A task is just a process which performs some operations and usually can read/write data from/to a centralized PostgreSQL database.
-The most common tasks generally fall in two categories:
+The most common tasks generally fall in three categories:

 * fetching, downloading or crawling documents (or articles) from the web and storing them on the database;
 * performing some sort of analysis on one or more documents (from the database), eventually storing the results.
+* searching, extracting or filtering the stored results using _semantic_ technology by means of query written in natural language.

 Certain tasks might not require any specific input or event to be triggered;
 this is the case, among others, for tasks running some operations